monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 This is a WooCommerce default behavior and not specific to the Monek Gateway plugin.

 == Screenshots ==
-1. Checkout Page
+1. Desktop View
-2. Plugin Configuration Settings
+2. Mobile View
-3. Payment Options
+3. Expanded Mobile View

 == Changelog ==